wso2/docs-is/en/docs/develop/extend/myaccount/customize-my-account-ui.md

 # Customize the My Account UI

-This section explains how we can customize the theming of **My Account**.
+This section explains how we can customize the theming of **My Account** application.

 ---